 The obligations of the EU AI Act affect manufacturers, suppliers, and distributors of AI systems, product manufacturers who incorporate AI systems into their products, and users of AI systems.
 Essentially, it impacts virtually every company involved with AI in the EU.

+The AI Act entered into force on 1 August 2024.
 The AI Act is slated to be implemented incrementally over time.
 Instead of a single official start date, various regulations and controls will be introduced in phases.
-The law is expected to be officially enforced between late 2024 and the summer of 2027.
+Below you can see a timeline of important dates:

 Meet our team